saleyn/erlexec/README.md

   default SIGTERM/SIGKILL behavior.
 * Specify custom timeout for SIGKILL after the termination command or SIGTERM was executed and the running OS child process is still alive.
-* Link an Erlang processes to OS processes (via intermediate Erlang Pids that are linked to an associated OS process).
+* Link Erlang processes to OS processes (via intermediate Erlang Pids that are linked to an associated OS process).
 * Monitor termination of OS processes.
 * Terminate all processes belonging to an OS process group.